KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

 This repo hopes to collect as much data as possible so offline signers like hardware wallets can use it to decode transactions for a better user-friendly experience.

 ## Structure
-all of the contract metadata is grouped by chain.
+All of the contract metadata is grouped by chain.
 For each contract, it has a json file with  the contract address as its name.

 For each json file, there are these fields: